aglover/brew_tally/README.md

 This project is a Node web app (using [Express](http://expressjs.com/)) that leverages [AWS DynamoDB](http://aws.amazon.com/dynamodb/) for a datastore.
 It was built for an IBM developerWorks Knowledge Path.
 The source code is [CoffeeScript](http://coffeescript.org/) and you will need an AWS account as two environment variables (`ACCESSKEY` and `SECRETKEY`) are required for DynamoDB authentication.

 ## Installation

-Make sure you are on a current version of Node and have CoffeeScript installed.
-First grab all the required dependencies via `npm install` and then type `cake build` -- this'll create an `App.js` file in the root directory of the project.
-Next, type `node App.js` and don't forget to pass in or export via your shell the two variables referenced above.
+Make sure you have a current version of Node.
+I recommend [NVM](http://thediscoblog.com/blog/2013/03/12/node-in-3-commands/).
+Then `cd` into the root of this project and type:

+`$> npm install`

+Next, make sure you have Coffeescript in your path -- just install it for your current installation of Node:

+`$> sudo npm install -g coffee-script`

+Finally, make sure you have Ruby & Foreman (what if you don't?
+Install [Heroku Toolbelt](https://toolbelt.heroku.com/) as that'll give it to you) and then type:

+`$> foreman start`

+Boom.
+Done.

 ## Running the tests